1 Libraries

 These variables allow us to identify whether the moon was above the horizon during the active nighttime period.
 This is ecologically meaningful because a night with high lunar illumination on paper (e.g., a full moon) might still be functionally dark if the moon had already set by the time the monkeys were selecting or using their sleeping site.

-In follow-up analyses, we can calculate:
+then we can calculate:

 Whether the moon was visible during key night hours (e.g., 19:00–05:00),